Helena Township, Michigan

 Helena Township is a civil township of Antrim County in the U.S. state of Michigan.
-The population was 1,001 at the 2010 census.
+The population was 937 at the 2020 census.
 Helena Township was organized in 1865 by a division of Milton Township.
-It was named for Helena M. Thayer.
+It was named for Helena M. Thayer, who was from the first family to settle on the southern shore of Clam Lake.
+Thayer Lake in the township is also named for the family.